Quadratic forms representing all odd positive integers: Proof of the 451-Theorem

 The $d = 1$ space has dimension $752$, and we need to compute the $p$th coefficient of all newforms of level dividing $4200$ for $p \leq 197$.
 Once these are computed, it is straightforward to find bases for the $d = 5$ and $d = 25$ spaces (of dimensions $156$ and $28$, respectively).
-Solving the linear system gives that
+Solving the linear system gives that $C_{Q}^{{\rm odd}} \approx 31.0537$.
+For odd squarefree $n$, we have